 II.
 Planning and Environmental Investigation grants.
 CDA and County staff may take up to 30 days to review the application, inform applicants if there are any concerns with application, and make a recommendation to the CDA Executive Director.
-The CDA Executive Director has authority to approve and sign RIG planning and environmental investigation grants, on behalf of the CDA Board of Commissioners.
+The CDA Executive Director has the authority to approve and sign RIG planning and environmental investigation grant agreements, on behalf of the CDA Board of Commissioners.
 All RIG planning and environmental investigation grants will be communicated to the Board per the Executive Director Update at the following CDA Board meeting.

 It is incumbent upon the applicant to choose which potential projects align with the goals of the RIG Program outlined in the Program Guidelines.
-It is the applicant's responsibility to be aware of the submission requirements needed to prepare an application for the Planning Grants or Project Grants in accordance with this guide.
+It is the applicant's responsibility to be aware of the submission requirements needed to prepare an application for the Planning Grants, Environmental Investigation Grants, or Project Grants in accordance with this guide.
 The award of RIG funding is based on the information provided in the application.

-Applicants shall submit one (1) paper copy of the original application and all supporting documents to the CDA, and email the application and all attachments to the following:
+Applicants shall submit the application, including all supporting documents, via email to the following: